ReduxFlakes/portfolio/src/arc/index.md

 ## Welcome to The Archives!

-You can think of this as a junkyard of old, abandoned, or even lost projects of mine.
-Anyone can explore and download the contents.
+You can think of this as a junkyard of old, abandoned, and even lost projects of mine.
+Feel free to explore! (but be careful)

+> This page is not complete!

 <ul class="cat-list">
 <li class="cat-list-item">